 It started in 1964 from the donation of over 70.000 volumes belonging to Luigi Einaudi.
 It specializes in the fields of economic, political, social and historical science from the 18th century onwards with regards to Italy, Europe and the Americas including their corpus of reference books, as well as a collection of rare works.
 Its extent of studies is international and the geographical areas it provides research tools to range from Europe and the Americas to developing countries.

-The annual increase of volumes is more than 3.500 units.
+.
 The library welcomes readers from Italy and abroad every year, for an average total of over 6.000 visitors.
 Since 1992, it has operated in connection with the national computer network SBN-Servizio Bibliotecario Nazionale (National Library Service).
-Through the national and international connection OPAC (Online Public Access Catalogue), the library allows readers access to the data on over 218.700 titles which have so far been entered in the online catalogue of the Foundation and the referencing of other national and foreign catalogues.
+Through the national and international connection OPAC (Online Public Access Catalogue), the library allows readers access to the data on over 230,000 titles which have so far been entered in the online catalogue of the Foundation and the referencing of other national and foreign catalogues.

 At the same time, it keeps the traditional paper catalogue available to readers.
 In the Reference Room readers have full and free access to Wi-Fi Internet.

 External scholars and students are allowed into the Library Reference Room subject to availability of study space.
 The Library membership card is free and renewable annually.
 Admission to the Library and Archive is free.
 The first three admissions are open to all provided that they show some form of valid ID and give personal details on request by the admission staff.
 Further admissions are subject to the presentation of: